-In that case the daughters alleged that a Will which left their mother’s estate equally between the three children was invalid.
-The legal basis of their challenge was that their Mother did not have ‘knowledge or approval’ of the contents of the Will.
+In that case the daughters alleged that a will which left their mother’s estate equally between the three children was invalid.
+The legal basis of their challenge was that their mother did not have ‘knowledge or approval’ of the contents of the will.

-The Court dismissed their challenge and declared that the Will was valid.
+The court dismissed their challenge and declared that the will was valid.
 The judge then had to decide who should pay the legal costs.

 The court’s starting point was that it has full discretion on cost under Part 44.2 of the Civil Procedure Rules.

-The Judge then considered some specific principles dealing with costs in Contentious Probate cases:
+The judge then considered some specific principles dealing with costs in contentious probate cases:

-- the Court may order the unsuccessful party’s costs to be paid out of the Estate, if the litigation is considered to have been caused by the Testator; and
+- the court may order the unsuccessful party’s costs to be paid out of the estate if the litigation is considered to have been caused by the testator; and

-- if the circumstances of the case lead reasonably to an investigation of the matter, then the Court may make ‘no order as to costs’.
+- if the circumstances of the case lead reasonably to an investigation of the matter, then the court may make ‘no order as to costs’.

 Additional principles, or factors to be considered include:

-- Do the facts warrant an Order different from the general rule in Part 44.2(2)?
+- Do the facts warrant an order different from the general rule in Part 44.2(2)?

 - Does the losing party deserve leniency because they did nothing more than fail in a suit which was justified by good and sufficient grounds for doubt?

-- Were one or more of the parties led reasonably to the genuinebelief that there were good grounds for impeaching the will? and
+- Were one or more of the parties led reasonably to the genuine belief that there were good grounds for impeaching the will? and

-- Would departing from the general rule encourage fruitless litigation spurred on by a belief that all of the costs will come out of the Estate?
+- Would departing from the general rule encourage fruitless litigation spurred on by a belief that all of the costs will come out of the estate?

-The Courts are increasingly alert to the risks of encouraging litigation and discouraging settlement of doubtful claims if costs are allowed out of the Estate to the unsuccessful party.
+The courts are increasingly alert to the risks of encouraging litigation and discouraging settlement of doubtful claims if costs are allowed out of the estate to the unsuccessful party.

-The Judge also criticised the daughters’ complete and unreasonable refusal to Mediate the dispute.
-They refused mediation on the basis that they wanted an admission from their brother that what he had done was wrong and did not consider that this would be obtained at a Mediation.
+The judge also criticised the daughters’ complete and unreasonable refusal to mediate.
+They refused mediation on the basis that they wanted an admission from their brother that what he had done was wrong and did not consider that this would be obtained at a mediation.
+But the court said:

-“mediation is not just about one side getting what they want.
+“Mediation is not just about one side getting what they want.
 That is a misconception of the purpose of mediation.
-Mediation should be about attempting to reach a solution which both parties can live with as better alternative to litigation”.
+Mediation should be about attempting to reach a solution which both parties can live with as better alternative to litigation.”